Small Business Survival: Dos and Don’t During Coronavirus Pandemic

 Look for local, state, and national agencies that provide relief for those affected by the pandemic.
 Check with landlords, banks, and credit companies to see if they offer anything to ease the burden of limited operations and closures.

-Look for other businesses that offer products and services that might help during this difficult time.
+In addition, look for other businesses that offer products and services that might help during this difficult time.
 HelpSquad and our sister company LiveHelpNow both offer extended free trials on our services.
 We also offer free accounts for a limited time in an attempt to help companies that are affected.
 As a small business ourselves we understand that hard times like this will determine small business survival.
 We can all pull together to make it work.

 Check out a list of resources available to small businesses at the bottom of this post.